Rowland Harrison

-Rowland "Rowley" Harrison (1841–1897) was a Tyneside poet and singer/songwriter, from Gateshead in County Durham.
+Rowland "Rowley" Harrison (1841–1897) was a Tyneside poet and singer/songwriter, from Gateshead in North East England.
 Possibly his best known work is "Geordy (or Geordie) Black", an example of Geordie dialect.

 Early life

 Rowland Harrison was born 23 June 1841 in King William Street, Gateshead and baptised at St Mary’s Church, Gateshead (according to inscriptions in his family bible).